kunal-kushwaha/DSA-Bootcamp-Java/assignments/3-conditionals-loops.md

 all.

 ### Intermediate Java Programs
-1. Factorial Program In Java
+1. Find Factorial Of N In Java
 2. Calculate Electricity Bill
 3. Calculate Average Of N Numbers
 4. Calculate Discount Of Product